 Something between 2 to 5 minutes.
 You’ll get better, more reliable results by leaving a little empty space on the disc.

-When you’ve added all the music that you want, you’re ready to begin burning your audio CD.
+When you’ve added all the music that you want on the CD, you’re ready to begin burning your audio CD.
 Click the Start Burn button (which is just above the burn list).

 As Windows burns your music to the CD, you’ll see a progress indicator appear.